rithmschool/coding-challenge/readme.md

 Write an API endpoint that returns a filtered set of users from the csv provided below.

 * Your API endpoint URL is /users
-* Your API responds in the above format with a valid GeoJSON
+* Your API responds in the above format with valid GeoJSON
-* Your API should correctly filter any combination of API parameters -Your API should utilize a datastore
+* Your API should correctly filter any combination of API parameters
+* Your API should utilize a datastore
-* Your API should support paginating the number of resulting bagels
+* Your API should support paginating the number of resulting users

 ## API Structure